ArtificialOwl/daita.github.com/_posts/2019-07-01-social-alpha-2.1.md

 ### bugfixes

 - [global] fixing an issue on exact result during search.

-_With the implementation of `host-meta`, search on aliased address were not working properly._

 - [global] Fixing local and federated timeline

-_ Local post are not displayed in the Federated timeline._

 - [global] Fixing caching from 3rd party instance.
 - [global] Fixing signature check
 - [federated] fixing an issue with hashtags importation

 _Fixing bugs that would appears on specific use-cases._
+_Local post are not displayed anymore in the Federated timeline._